 Cities: Hopkinsville, Nortonville, Mortons Gap, Madisonville, Hanson, Robards, Henderson

 Our name: The Steady Neddy (from Ned Flanders of The Simpsons)

 The Pennyrile Parkway opened in 1969 and lost its tolls in 1992.
 The road was renamed for a popular former governor in 2000.
-For years, mile numbers on the Steady Neddy started at 7, for there were 7 more miles proposed to link to I-24 but never built.
+For years, mile numbers on the Steady Neddy started at 7, for there were 7 more miles proposed to link to I-24 but not yet built.
 At the time, the road started at US 41A.
-In 2008, it was finally extended to Byp US 68, so now the mile numbers start at 5.71.
-There are still plans to build the other 5.71 miles.
+In 2008, it was finally extended to Byp US 68.
+It was completed to I-24 in 2011.

 Begin: US 25 & KY 80, London

 • Laurel 10.593